databricks/sjsonnet/readme.md

 ## Architecture

-Sjsonnet is implementated as a straightforward AST interpreter.
-There are roughly 3 phases:
+Sjsonnet is implementated as an optimizing interpreter.
+There are roughly 4
+phases:

 - `sjsonnet.Parser`: parses an input `String` into a `sjsonnet.Expr`, which is a [Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representing the Jsonnet document syntax, using the [Fastparse](https://github.com/lihaoyi/fastparse) parsing library

+- `sjsonnet.StaticOptimizer` is a single AST transform that performs static checking, essential rewriting (e.g. assigning indices in the symbol table for variables) and optimizations.
+The result is another `jsonnet.Expr` per input file that can be stored in the parse cache and reused.

-- `sjsonnet.Evaluator`: recurses over the `sjsonnet.Expr` and converts it into a `sjsonnet.Val`, a data structure representing the Jsonnet runtime values (basically lazy JSON which can contain function values).
+- `sjsonnet.Evaluator`: recurses over the `sjsonnet.Expr` produced by the
+  optimizer and converts it into a `sjsonnet.Val`, a data structure representing the Jsonnet runtime values (basically lazy JSON which can contain function values).

 - `sjsonnet.Materializer`: recurses over the `sjsonnet.Val` and converts it into an output `ujson.Expr`: a non-lazy JSON structure without any remaining